 Do you remember the days you could eat anything and not gain a pound?
-As women age, our ability to lose weight and keep it off like we did when we were younger becomes much more difficult.
+As men and women age, our ability to lose weight and keep it off like we did when we were younger becomes much more difficult.
 This not only impacts how we feel about ourselves but directly affects our health.
 What can we do to change this all too common aging dilemma?

-Hormones help regulate many bodily systems for women that not only affect how we feel and age but also influences our metabolism.
+Hormones help regulate many bodily systems for men and women that not only affect how we feel and age but also influences our metabolism.
 As we lose these protective hormones over time, we lose our ability to keep body fat off.
 This metabolic shift can lead to unwanted weight gain as well as increase our risk of chronic diseases such as diabetes, heart disease, elevated blood pressure, and high cholesterol.
 How can we maintain or restore our hormones in order to feel our best, look our best and ultimately LIVE our best life?

 One gland that aids in regulating our metabolism is our thyroid.
 It releases thyroid hormones, that when too low, can affect not only our weight adversely, but also interfere with our ability to sleep well, negatively impact our mood, disrupt our body temperature, and even affect our heart.
-Thyroid disorders affect all age groups but are more prominent in women.
+Thyroid disorders affect men and women of all age groups but are more prominent in women.
 When the thyroid becomes dysfunctional, subtle signs begin to occur that make it hard to pinpoint what is happening.
 Therefore, it is important to see a hormone specialist who understands thyroid disorders and treatment.

 What are the signs of low thyroid?

 - Problems sleeping